NiklasEi/www-nikl-me/blog/2024/bevy_ecs_as_data_layer_in_leptos_ssg.md

 }
 ```

 So far, I like the direction Cinnog is taking.
 There are a lot of rough edges, but basic functionality works.
 Since the Holidays are over, development might slow down a bit.
 But I will try to get Cinnog to the point where it can be used for this website.
 It's definitely a fun project!
-One could attempt to upstream the required changes to Leptos[^4].
+I might attempt to upstream the required changes to Leptos[^4].
 Smaller things like removing the `.static` file ending for statically generated files [will probably not be an issue][remove_static], but I had to make some changes to `leptos_router` to integrate with Bevy ECS and for those I am unsure how that could be upstreamed.

 ---